Unsupervised Monocular Depth Estimation in Highly Complex Environments: Related work

-Moreover, for some highly complex environments, like \textit{night-time environment} and more challenging \textit{rainy night-time environment}, due to the complex lighting conditions, e.g., street lamps, car lights, and especially the reflection of light from the road caused by rain, the unsupervised framework shows unsatisfied accuracy and robustness when applying to such scenarios.
+\textbf{Photometric inconsistency.} Photometric inconsistency is one of the major reasons for the limited performance and application of the unsupervised framework.
+For some highly complex environments, like \textit{night-time environments} and more challenging \textit{rainy night-time environments}, due to the complex lighting conditions, e.g., street lamps, car lights, and especially the reflection of light from the road caused by rain, the essential photometric consistency hypothesis is untenable, so the unsupervised framework shows unsatisfied accuracy and robustness.
 The unsupervised monocular depth estimation in such complex scenarios is a largely under explored domain, and only a few methods for night-time monocular depth estimation have been proposed most recently \cite{spencer2020defeat,vankadari2020unsupervised}.
 To overcome the photometric consistency of images, Spencer et al. \cite{spencer2020defeat} propose to use dense feature representation of images for unsupervised training.
-A deep neural network is proposed to extract the feature maps of images, which are consistent under different lighting conditions.
 Since the corresponding features between different images are consistent and unaffected by light, this unsupervised framework can well adapt to night-time scenarios.
-However, since the whole framework is unsupervised, their framework still needs the help of photometric error during training.
+Nevertheless, since the whole framework is unsupervised, their framework still needs the help of photometric error during training.
 Different from \cite{spencer2020defeat}, Vankadari \textit{et al.} \cite{vankadari2020unsupervised} regard this challenge as a domain adaptation problem.
 The depth and pose networks are trained on day-time scenarios by following \cite{godard2019digging} at first.
 Then, an additional encoder is designed to encode the night-time images, and an adversarial domain feature adaptation method is used to adapt the features encoded by the day-time encoder and night-time encoder.
-Finally, the combination of night-time encoder and day-time decoder is used for night-time monocular depth estimation.
 Since the output of the encoder are multi-scale high-dimensional feature maps, they design multiple discriminators to constrain each scale feature map.
-However, if any of the discriminators do not converge, the overall performance of their framework will be affected \cite{wang2017generative}.
-In addition, adjusting the adversarial framework consisting of multiple discriminators and a generator is extremely complex, which influences its stability for applying to other scenarios \cite{salimans2016improved,wang2017generative}.
+However, adjusting the adversarial framework consisting of multiple discriminators and a generator is extremely complex, which influences its stability for applying to other scenarios \cite{salimans2016improved,wang2017generative}.
 Moreover, although adversarial learning helps to reduce the distance between the distributions of day and night feature spaces, the key features for depth decoding are not valued because the decoder is not involved in their domain adaptation process.